Chase Private Client Review 2023

 at Chase Private Client

-If you have at least $150,000 in liquid assets, you can leave them in a bank account, then consider becoming a Chase Private Client.
+If you have at least $150,000 in liquid assets that you can leave in a bank account, then consider becoming a Chase Private Client.

-You’ll have access to extraordinary APYs, low fees, and many investment and banking services average clients don’t receive.
+You’ll have access to low and no-cost banking services, higher daily limits, access to a team of professionals, and exclusive perks average clients don’t receive.

-While moving all your assets to Chase might take some legwork, it can be worth the savings in fees and the money earned in interest to make the move.
+While moving all your assets to Chase might take some legwork, the benefits can make it worth it.

 Chase Private Client Overview